Johnnyboycurtis/wxtutorials/Chapter07/README.md

-# Chapter 05 - Notebook
+# Chapter 06 - Spreadsheet and Plot

-Add notebook to panel